ubc-library-rc/Geocoding-Web-Mapping-with-Python/Content/Setup.md

 * This is good for getting your bearings becasue everything is already set up.
 You don't have to worry about installing anything on your own system.
  * Login with your CWL.
 You'll then be taken to a blank jupyter window!

+### We'll be using a UBC server with python alread installed.
+It has **Almost** every package we need already installed on it.
+* If you are doing this using your own instalaition, you'll need to make sure you install each of the above packages.
+Instrctons can be found on each packages webpage
+* geopy isn't installed on this server, but we can easily install it ourselves!
+I'll walk you through the process on the getting started page.

 # Step 2) Download the workshop files

 ## a) To do this, we open a comand terminal, and clone the github repository containing all the necisary files.